adonisjs/v6-docs/content/docs/digging_deeper/social_auth.md

 ```

 ## Fetching user details from an access token
-Sometimes you might want to fetch user details from an access token stored inside the database or provided via some other OAuth flow.
-For example, you used the Native OAuth flow via a mobile app and received back an access token.
+Sometimes, you might want to fetch user details from an access token stored in the database or provided via another OAuth flow.
+For example, you used the Native OAuth flow via a mobile app and received an access token back.

 You can fetch the user details using the `.userFromToken()` method.